jmservera/AzureMarketplaceSaaSApiClient/README.md

 There is also a Postman collection showing the mock API.

 This client is based on the mock API referenced in the article above.

+The client is also available as a Nuget package at https://www.nuget.org/packages/AzureMarketplaceSaaSApiClient/